Scripture Text – Philippians 1:1-11

 True Christian fellowship is much more than having a name on a church roll or being present at a meeting.
 It is possible to be close to people physically and miles away from them spiritually.
 One of the sources of Christian joy is this fellowship that believers have abiding in Jesus Christ.

-We will continue with a discussion of the thoughts in Philippians 1:1–11 that Paul uses to describe true Christian fellowship.
+We will conclude our discussion on the thoughts in Philippians 1:1–11 that Paul uses to describe true Christian fellowship.